ecadlabs/taqueria-scaffold-hello-tacos-tutorial/README.md

 - Node.js v16.x or later
 - Docker v0.8.x or later
 - Taqueria v0.3.x or later
+- Temple Wallet with an account on Ithacanet that has a positive balance

+## Tezos Network

+This project currently uses [Ithacanet](https://teztnets.xyz/ithacanet-about) as its Tezos network.
+The contract has been deployed to the address `KT1KBBk3PXkKmGZn3K6FkktqyPRpEbzJoEPE`

 ## Instructions

-Please visit the [Taqueria Hello Tacos Tutorial](https://taqueria.io/docs/hello-tacos-tutorial/) for instructions on how to get started
+Please visit the [Taqueria Hello Tacos Tutorial](https://taqueria.io/docs/hello-tacos-tutorial/) for step by step instructions on how to convert this project to a Taqueria project